-Five Auckland KiwiBuild homes that failed to sell through the ballot will go on the market
+Five Auckland KiwiBuild homes that failed to sell through the ballot set to hit the market

-Five Auckland KiwiBuild apartments are set to be sold on a first-come, first serve basis instead of a ballot in what Housing Minister Phil Twyford has called a mistake.
+Five Auckland KiwiBuild apartments are set to be sold on a first-come, first serve basis after failing to sell during the ballot process.

 The properties in Auckland's 340 Onehunga Mall development were originally offered in a ballot but are now set to go back up for sale after the ballot winners and runners up withdrew from buying them.

-The properties include two studio and three one bedroom apartments priced from $380,000 to $500,000.
+The properties include two studio and three one-bedroom apartments priced from $380,000 to $500,000.

 But while there were other people in the ballot for the apartments, these buyers will not get another crack at purchasing the properties.